akiostd/NLP/README.md

 allows the software engine to recognize and understand (logic) or (not) Usually scam behavior will be “not” logically

-This aims to develop a system that is expected to increase accuracy and especially for a community or individual.
+This aims to develop a system that is expected to increase accuracy.

 41% can be by asking | answering.